 Then open up any VNC Viewer (there are several free ones) and start a new VNC session with

 There is another option that I really like for remote VNC connections from the internet: Guacamole.
 I came to know about this app while building my Docker Media Server and I love it.
 Guacamole not only allows VNC sessions using an HTML5 browser (most modern browsers) but it also allows SSH, SFTP, and RDP (remote desktop to Windows systems).
 With guacamole, I do not need a VNC client/viewer.
 All I need is a browser.

-Setting up Guacamole is out the scope of this guide.
-But I will cover this as a separate guide in future.
-If you take this route, I strongly recommend setting up 2-factor authentication using services such as DUO, for security.
+If you decide to setup and use Guacamole, I strongly recommend setting up 2-factor authentication using services such as DUO, for security.

 Step 7: Autostart VNC Server

 There are two ways to autostart VNC Server on Ubuntu.

 The easiest way to auto-start VNC Server is through crontab and making it start during reboot.
 To do this, edit your cron list using the following command: